 During the caloric test, each ear is irrigated with air or water above body temperature and then below body temperature.
 This test provokes nystagmus and then examines the responses of each ear to determine if one vestibular mechanism is more sensitive than the other.

 While this test is comprehensive, it is completely non-invasive with no side effects.
 Patients can drive themselves home immediately following the exam.
-A doctor will determine whether a VNG test is appropriate for diagnosing each patient's condition.
+One of our Boston ENT doctors will determine whether a VNG test is appropriate for diagnosing each patient's condition.

 Types of Balance Disorders